 Where a foreign national is investing in an enterprise in Nigeria, the bank through which the investment is received shall issue a Certificate of Capital Importation (CCI) within 24 hours of receipt of capital subject to the prescribed documentation requirements.
 Capital importation means the inflow of foreign currency in cash or goods (raw materials, machinery and equipment).

 Investment in Infrastructure

-This is a form of incentive granted to industries that provide facilities that ordinarily, should have been provided by government.
+This is a form of incentive granted to industries that provide facilities that ordinarily, should have been provided by the government.
 Such facilities include access roads, pipe borne water and electricity.
-Twenty percent (20%) of the cost of providing these infrastructural facilities, where they do not exist, is tax deductible.
+Twenty per cent (20%) of the cost of providing these infrastructural facilities, where they do not exist, is tax deductible.

 • Duty Drawback Scheme